Eng-mohamedayman-cyber/CyberSecurity/Courses/OSCP/Module_1(Introduction).md

 The Cyber Arms Race: Offensive and defensive skills improve together over time, and both sides are constantly becoming more complex.

-## Risk : The potential impact that a threat or vulnerability can have on an organization.
+### Risk : The potential impact that a threat or vulnerability can have on an organization.
 It is used to measure how likely a security issue is to happen and what the damage will be.
-## Threat : A malicious actor whose goal is to break into a network or system to cause damage, steal, or leak data.
+### Threat : A malicious actor whose goal is to break into a network or system to cause damage, steal, or leak data.
 Threats usually target valuable company assets.
-## Vulnerability : A weakness or flaw in a system or network.
+### Vulnerability : A weakness or flaw in a system or network.
 If an attacker exploits this weakness, it breaks the security of the system and leads to unauthorized access.
-## Exploit : The process of breaking into a system or network by using a specific vulnerability.
+### Exploit : The process of breaking into a system or network by using a specific vulnerability.
 It delivers a payload to perform malicious tasks on the target.
-## Assets : Critical systems, services, or data that a company needs to run.
+### Assets : Critical systems, services, or data that a company needs to run.
 Because they are so important, they are main targets for attackers.
 Employees as Assets : People working in the company are also considered assets.
 Asset Identification : Finding and listing all assets is the first step during any risk or vulnerability assessment.
-## Payload : A piece of code used during an exploit to perform malicious tasks on a target system.
+### Payload : A piece of code used during an exploit to perform malicious tasks on a target system.
 Examples include deleting data, stealing information, or setting up a backdoor.
-## 0-Day : A software or network vulnerability that has not yet been patched by the developer.
+### 0-Day : A software or network vulnerability that has not yet been patched by the developer.
 Because the creator has zero days to fix it, attackers can exploit it immediately.

+# Threat Actor

+### Individual Malicious Hacker: A single hacker who works completely alone.
+This is the most common type of threat actor you will face.